-A generally rather small and stout Mantella frog, body length 19-24 mm, females rarely can reach up to 31 mm.
+A generally small and stout Mantella frog, body length 19-24 mm, females rarely can reach up to 31 mm.
 Dorsally uniformly yellow-orange, in some populations red-orange, often with a translucent shade.
 Bright red flashmarks present.
 Iris nearly uniformly black, only a little light pigment in its upper part.
 Ventrally uniform, similar to dorsal surface but generally somewhat lighter, except red flashmark (extended nearly on the whole tibia).
 Some inner organs visible through the slightly transparent ventral skin.

 The colouration of M. aurantiaca is unique and not easily confused with other species.